Web DesignDesign InspirationWebsites

 Greenpeace's homepage aptly outlines the CTA above qualities, including:

 The one best practice they reject is CTA volume, as the page features four.
-However, this is not a shortcoming but a viable approach for non-profits.
+However, this is not a shortcoming; it is a viable approach for non-profits.

 Where a for-profit might focus on one conversion-minded CTA per product or offering, non-profits typically have more desirable goals.
 Namely, with Greenpeace's approach in mind:

-Of course, exact CTAs and volumes will depend on the non-profit in question, but Greenpeace's approach can be a blueprint.
-Non-profits primarily don't suffer from choice fatigue the way eCommerce for-profits might, precisely because all actions serve the cause.
+Of course, exact CTAs and volumes will depend on the non-profit, but Greenpeace's approach can be a blueprint.
+Non-profits primarily don't suffer from choice fatigue like eCommerce for-profits might, precisely because all actions serve the cause.

 Conclusion

-Designing a non-profit website differs notably from designing a for-profit one, however.
+However, designing a non-profit website differs notably from designing a for-profit one.
 The two cater to distinctly different audiences, which design choices must account for.
-Consumers value product quality and customer support, and donors value brand sustainability, information on issues, and commitment to a cause.
+Consumers value product quality and customer support; donors value brand sustainability, information on issues, and commitment to a cause.

 This stark difference is what non-profit web design must account for by fostering trust, leveraging storytelling, and promoting causes.
-Hopefully, this post helped inspire you on how to do so effectively.
+Hopefully, this post helped inspire you to do so effectively.